 To make the little football field mats that the jars sit on, simply cut green card stock into 6-inch squares, use a white paint pen and a ruler to draw lines across the card stock at one-inch intervals, then add four small lines in between each large line.

 That’s it!
-A really easy centerpiece that can be tailored to your own team, or your favorite college or NFL team.
+Really easy football centerpieces that can be tailored to your own team, or your favorite college or NFL team.

 More football crafts